kwargdevs/.github/profile/README.md

 [Project Name] is an exciting project aimed at solving [describe the problem or purpose].
 We are leveraging the latest technologies, such as [mention relevant technologies or frameworks], to create a robust and user-friendly solution.
 You can find more information and contribute to this project by visiting the project repository: [Link to the repository].

-### Project 2: [Project Name]
+### Project 2: MannuelPortraits

-[Project Name] focuses on [describe the problem or purpose].
-With a team of talented developers, we are working diligently to build an efficient and scalable solution.
-This project utilizes [mention relevant technologies or frameworks] to deliver a high-quality software product.
-To explore further and contribute to this project, head over to the repository: [Link to the repository].
+"MannuelPortraits" is a photographer's portfolio website designed to showcase the captivating work of a talented photographer named Mannuel.
+The website aims to provide a visually appealing and user-friendly platform for visitors to explore and appreciate Mannuel's artistic prowess in portrait photography.

 ## Get Involved